ezhong0/aiassistant/docs/planning/redesign/ai-system-design.md

 ```

 ### Email Campaign with Learning
+Note: For MVP, simplify to a single follow-up; advanced segmentation/analytics deferred.
 ```
 User: "Launch the customer satisfaction survey: send initial email, follow up with non-responders in 1 week"